cassousca/Fist-C-program/README.md

 Fist-C-program
 ==============
-- This is one my fist c program, just for learning purpose.
+This is one of my fist c program, just for learning purpose.

-- I create a program that manage a list of employees with basic informations.
+this program manages a list of employees with basic informations